 INTRODUCTION

-Soil ecosystems are complex important networks that sustain plant life, decompose organic matter, and recycle nutrients.
-Among these are organisms such as soil bacteria and fungi, which play important roles in nutrient cycling, maintenance of soil structure and decomposition of organic matter (Iswanto et al., 2019).
-Soil bacteria and fungi are important for ecosystem function.
-Bacteria are involved in the nutrient cycling, organic matter decomposition, and soil-borne diseases.
-They can fix atmospheric nitrogen, decompose organic matter, and convert nutrients into products available to plants (Basu et al., 2021).
+Soil ecosystems are complex important networks that sustain plant life, decompose organic matter, and recycle the nutrients.
+Among these are organisms, such as the soil bacteria and fungi, which play important roles in nutrient cycling, maintenance of soil structure and decomposition of organic matter (Iswanto et al., 2019).
+Soil bacteria and fungi are important for ecosystem functioning.
+Soil Bacteria, which are involved in the nutrient cycling, organic matter decomposition, and soil-borne diseases.
+Some soil bacteria can also fix the atmospheric nitrogen, decompose organic matter, and convert nutrients into products available to plants (Basu et al., 2021).
 Fungi, on the other hand, are the primary degraders or decomposers of complex materials such as lignin and cellulose.
 They form symbiotic relationships with plant roots (mycorrhizae), increase water and nutrient uptake, and contribute to soil formation by stabilizing soil aggregates (Dellagi et al., 2020).
-Several factors affect the diversity and development of soil microbial communities, including soil type, organic matter, pH, presence of moisture, pollutants or amendments (like coffee) (Naz et al., 2022).
+Several factors affect the diversity of soil fauna and also the development of soil microbial communities, including soil type, organic matter, pH, presence of moisture, pollutants or amendments (like coffee) (Naz et al., 2022).
 The effect of coffee, as a potential contaminant or soil amendment on soil microorganism is important to assess the environmental impact (Yang et al., 2021).

 The soil microbiome encompasses a diverse array of microorganisms, including bacteria, fungi, archaea, protozoa, and viruses.
 Recent advancements in high-throughput sequencing techniques have revolutionized our understanding of soil microbial diversity, revealing complex interactions within this dynamic ecosystem (Shen et al., 2022).
 Studies have identified numerous factors influencing microbial community composition such as soil pH, moisture, temperature, land use, and plant diversity (Qingxia et al., 2024).
 Moreover, emerging research has highlighted the importance of rare microbial taxa in maintaining ecosystem stability and resilience to environmental disturbances (Dinca et al., 2022).

 Soil microbes play an important role in nutrient cycling, mediating organic matter decomposition and recycling essential elements such as carbon, nitrogen, and phosphorus.
 Through enzymatic activities of microorganisms, complex organic materials are broken down, making it easier for plants to absorb nutrients from the soil.
-In addition, associations between microorganisms and plant roots, such as mycorrhizal increases nutrient availability and contribute to soil fertility (Shah et al., 2021).
+In addition, association between the microorganisms and plant roots, such as mycorrhizal increases nutrient availability and contribute to soil fertility (Shah et al., 2021).
 In microbial nitrogen metabolism, nitrification along with denitrification enhances soil nitrogen availability and essential system performance and greenhouse gas emission (Basu et al., 2021).

 The loss of soil microbial diversity can have profound implications for ecosystem services such as nutrient cycling and disease resistance, which are essential for crop growth and health.
 Soil microbial diversity needs to be managed to enhance crop performance.
-Microbial species and diversity plays an important role in ecological balance of soil ecosystems.
+Microbial species and diversity play an important role in ecological balance of soil ecosystems.
 The relationship between microbial diversity and ecosystem function is complex.
 Increased microbial richness and diversity are often associated with enhanced ecosystem function.
 The impact of microbial diversities on ecosystem varies, based on environmental factors (Yang et al., 2021).

 Coffee is the most consumed beverage worldwide, with billions of tons of beverages produced and discarded each year.
 Its ubiquity has generated considerable interest in its environmental effects, especially in agricultural waste management practices.
 Coffee contains a variety of bioactive compounds such as caffeine, chlorogenic acids and diterpenes, which can have significant effects on ecosystems.
 These compounds are known for their antimicrobial properties, but their effects on soil microbial communities, especially in their mutagenicity was less investigated (Chilosi et al., 2020).